 The best time of year for this hike is March-October due to it’s high elevation and winter snowfall.
 The trailhead may difficult to access even in early Spring depending on the snowfall.
 In summer months you may see wildflowers on the trail and clearer days to enjoy the sweeping views.

-Hanging Rock Trail Info
+Hanging Rock Trail Information

 Distance: 2.2 miles